liskcenterutrecht/digital-identity/research/SSI Study Day.md

 3. go through the Lisk code of Jonathan (what is his repo?).
 4. go through Rabo vp-tools workshop.
 5. plan session about comparing the different SSI platforms.
+6. decide on the goal of the project: use lisk-SDK or use a system that is becoming more a industry standard (hyperledger).